 When measured against that goal, last year was a failure.
 I’m still less than half way through my revisions, and I’ve spent too many hours to admit just staring at the screen–or commenting on twitter instead of actually editing and rewriting.

-But while I’ve been procrastinating the work on my novel (or at least not making headway the way I expected), I have achieved other unexpected things, things I could never have imagined before this year.
+But while I’ve been procrastinating the work on my novel (or at least not making headway the way I expected), I have achieved other unexpected things, things I could never have imagined or planned for before this year.
 My return to poetry has brought a fresh wind of creative energy.
-My poetry practice is constantly in the back of my head and I keep gathering words and fragments to put into my poems.
+My poetry practice is constantly in the back of my head, and I keep gathering words and fragments to put into my poems.

 I have also written and reedited quite a few short stories, flash fiction and a few essays.
 I’ve spent time finding the right markets for my stories, and as a result the tally for 2019 was twenty acceptances.
 Two of my pieces received Pushcart nods.
 One essay was shortlisted for a prize.